kartavya-ramnani/projects-and-concept/programming/go_cheatsheet.md

 1. Reflection errors cannot be caught at build time and are reported at runtime as panics, which means that reflection errors can potentially crash your programs.

+### Packages
+A Go package is a Go source file that begins with the package keyword followed by the name of the package.
+Packages are mainly used for grouping related functions, variables, and constants so that you can transfer them easily and use them in your own Go programs.

+You can also import external packages to be used in your file.
+If you import external packages, you have to use it.
+#### Go Mod

 ### Testing

 ### Snippets